 The margin settings and the title page of the thesis or dissertation MUST conform to Graduate Division requirements.
 Students who submit pages that do not meet these specific requirements or that contain spelling errors will be asked to reformat the pages.

 The Graduate Division requires standardized margins on every page of the manuscript.
-The left margin must be 1½ inches from the edge; all other margins must be 1 inch from the edge.
-The only exception is facing pages, which should have the 1½ inch margin on the right side.
+All margins must be 1 inch from the edge of the page.
 The entire content on the page, including page numbers, must fall WITHIN the margins specified.
-The page number can be bottom center or top right.
+The page number must be located at the bottom center of the page.

 Please pay special attention to the following features on the title page: